rdio/jsapi-examples/README.md

 * Music Triage: Collect or reject the music you've listened to.
 * Tag View: View your collection by Last.fm tag.
 * Collection Browse: Mobile-optimized collection viewer.
+* Playlist Albums: View your playlists by album rather than track.
+* Mobile Queue: Manage your queue via your mobile browser.

 ## Utils